 The negotiated investment advisory fee rate is as set out in an agreement between you and your representative's firm.
+The investment advisory fee is payable by you to your representative's firm.
 It is the responsibility of your representative to disclose such fee to you before you invest.
 Note that an investment advisory fee of 0% will be applied by us if we do not receive an investment advisory fee agreement from your representative.